pafoster/qquiz/README.md

 ```
 qquiz -c ~/flashcards
 ```
 You can invoke `qquiz` using multiple directories as positional arguments.
-This permits you to organise your flashcards into multiple subdirectories (collections), which you might decide to combine into one review session.
+This permits you to organise your flashcards into multiple subdirectories (decks), which you might decide to combine into one review session.
 Using shell expansion, you could write:
 ```
 qquiz ~/flashcards/{machine_learning,statistics}
 ```